JM89/crash-courses/CrashCourse-API/Lesson3/README.md

 }
 ```

-We can build and run the application to test the access to the database
+We can build and run the application to test the database access:

 ```
 curl -X GET https://localhost:5001/api/blogpost